 Mary’s success as a Producer/Director emanates from her flair for capturing the spirit of Australia through themed productions in huge cast variety Spectaculars and Special Performance Events.
 Over her career, Mary created over 60 major productions, many of which have been televised.
 She created the concept for the Schools Spectacular from which the TDP grew.
 She was the Director of every Schools Spectacular from its launch in 1984 until 2008.

 GREG PRIOR Dip Teach, B.Ed.
 M.Ed.
 FACE, FACEL, Honorary Fellow Western Sydney University has held a number of senior positions in education over the past 40 years.
 Greg is currently an Adjunct Professor, School of Education, Western Sydney University.
 Before his retirement in 2017, Greg was the Deputy Director- General, Schools and Deputy Secretary, School Operations and Performance within the NSW Department Education.
-HHH His key responsibilities included school operations and performance across Public Schools in NSW.
+His key responsibilities included school operations and performance across Public Schools in NSW.
 Key accountabilities were for the operation and performance of over 80,000 staff, 780,000 students across 2,300 sites in NSW.

-He led the implementation of significant initiatives in NSW including major transformational and cultural reform agendas.
-Greg has a strong commitment to evidence-based practice and the importance of a culture of continuous improvement.
+Greg led the implementation of significant initiatives in NSW including major transformational and cultural reform agendas.
+He has a strong commitment to evidence-based practice and the importance of a culture of continuous improvement.
 He has extensive experience in strategic planning, audit and risk management, finance, policy and major asset projects.
 In all of Greg’s leadership positions he has maintained a focus on the importance of strengthening leadership capability in order to meet the educational challenges of the future.
 Greg is the Chair, Australian Educational Leader, Editorial Board and a member of the Stewart House Board.

 TIM WORTON is Group Director for Arena’s for AEG Ogden’s Australasian Network.
 He oversee’s AEG Ogden’s Arenas in Sydney, Brisbane and Newcastle.
 His involvement includes business development for new venue management agreements throughout Australia, New Zealand and Asia.
 He is responsible for securing concert and entertainment events in these arenas and across other AEG Ogden Venues that host entertainment events, including convention centres and stadiums.
 He works collaboratively with other venues that are not managed by AEG Ogden to secure events which can include AEG Ogden venues in a tour.